-- 47. In determining whether any one-off or course of conduct affects fitness to practise, the following questions may be considered: - a.
-How serious is the behaviour? - b.
-Was this a one off incident, or representative of a pattern of behaviour? - c.
-What is the level of maturity and insight demonstrated by the student? - d.
-What is the likelihood of repeat behaviour? - e.
-What stage of the course is the student undertaking?
-Are they a day-one student or a student in their final clinical year? - f.
-How well might the student respond to support and remediation? - 48.
+- 52. In determining whether any one-off event or pattern of course of conduct affects fitness to practise, the following questions may be considered: - a. how serious is the behaviour? - b. was this a one-off incident, or representative of a pattern of behaviour? - c. what is the level of maturity and insight demonstrated by the student? - d. what is the likelihood of repeat behaviour? - e. what stage of the course is the student undertaking?
+Are they in the first year, for example, or in their final clinical year, approaching graduation? - f. how well might the student respond to support and remediation? - 53.
 If particular behaviour or other issues are dealt with through remediation, a record should be made.
 This is to ensure that any patterns of behaviour are identified and addressed prior to graduation.
-In certain circumstances, it may be appropriate to pass such information onto the General Osteopathic Council. - 49.
-At the end of the course, the student will normally be awarded the 'recognised qualification'.
+In certain circumstances, it may be appropriate to pass such information onto the General Osteopathic Council16. - 54.
+At the end of the course, the student will normally be awarded the recognised qualification.
 This means that they are able to practise in accordance with the Osteopathic Practice Standards in force at the time.
 If the issue identified could affect this judgement, the formal student fitness to practise procedures should be invoked.